Viral Video Appears To Show Donald Trump Wander Aimlessly On White House Lawn, Reporters Offer Explanation

 The video began making the rounds on Twitter this weekend, showing the president giving a wave as he ended remarks to reporters near a driveway on the White House grounds.
 He then turned toward the aircraft, which looked to be awaiting takeoff on the lawn behind him, before turning around and walking back toward the driveway, where he came to a stop near a puddle.

 To many, the clip appeared to show Trump confused and walking aimlessly, not remembering where he was supposed to be headed.
-But radio host and Salon writer Bob Cesca shared on Twitter that those who believed Trump was wandering were wrong, and that he intended to end up on the spot near the puddle.
+Yet, radio host and Salon writer Bob Cesca shared on Twitter that those who believed Trump was wandering were wrong, and that he intended to end up on the spot near the puddle.

 “The video of Trump appearing to wander aimlessly is apparently him waiting to meet Melania on the lawn so they can pretend to like each other as they kerplunk over to Marine One,” Cesca wrote, adding that he had deleted the post he had previously shared of the interaction.

 Charlie Spiering, a White House correspondent for Breitbart News, also posted the clip and noted that those sharing it had failed to clarify that the incident took place more than a full year ago.
-He noted that in the longer footage, Trump could be seen walking with the first lady and helping her to avoid the puddle on the driveway.
+He noted that in the longer footage, Trump could be seen walking with the first lady and helping her avoid the puddle on the driveway.

 Trending video of Trump walking around on the South Lawn and pointing to a puddle lacks context.